Neil Jacobs: Industry

-Government
+Government tenure during first Trump administration

 In 2017, Jacobs was nominated to serve as Assistant Secretary of Commerce for Environmental Observation and Prediction and was confirmed on February 15, 2018.
-When Timothy Gallaudet, the acting NOAA Administrator asked to be allowed to focus on his Senate-confirmed position as Assistant Secretary of Commerce for Oceans and Atmosphere in February 2018, Jacobs became the Acting NOAA Administrator and late the next year he was nominated to take on the role permanently when Barry Myers withdrew from consideration for health reason.
+When Timothy Gallaudet, the acting NOAA Administrator asked to be allowed to focus on his Senate-confirmed position as Assistant Secretary of Commerce for Oceans and Atmosphere in February 2018, Jacobs became the Acting NOAA Administrator and late the next year he was nominated to take on the role permanently when Barry Myers withdrew from consideration for health reasons.
 After not being confirmed in 2019, he was re-nominated in 2020.
 A hearing on his nomination was held in March 2020 and his nomination was approved by the Senate Commerce Committee in May of that year.
 On January 3, 2021, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.

 Role in Sharpiegate

 In September 2019, President Donald Trump claimed that Hurricane Dorian would make landfall over Alabama.
-After receiving several inquiries from residents, the National Oceanic and Atmospheric Administration released a statement that Dorian would not reach Alabama.
+After receiving several inquiries from residents, NOAA released a statement that Dorian would not reach Alabama.
 In an Oval Office briefing with reporters, Trump displayed a map including the altered projection that Dorian would make landfall in Alabama.
-On September 6, the NOAA released a statement in support of Trump's claim, including Alabama in the list of states that Dorian was expected to reach.
-In June 2020, an internal investigation found that Jacobs had violated the NOAA's code of ethics by issuing a statement in support of Trump's claim, in addition to criticizing employees at the National Weather Service office in Birmingham, Alabama for correcting Trump.
+On September 6, NOAA released a statement in support of Trump's claim, including Alabama in the list of states that Dorian was expected to reach.
+Eventually, the path of Hurricane Dorian did not actually affect Alabama at all.
+In June 2020, an internal investigation found that Jacobs had violated NOAA's code of ethics by issuing a statement in support of Trump's claim.

+Unified Forecast System

+In early 2022, Jacobs was chosen to serve as chief science advisor for the Unified Forecast System (UFS).

+Second Trump administration

+On February 4, 2025, newly-inaugurated President Donald Trump nominated Jacobs to the position of NOAA Administrator.
+Jacobs has committed to restaffing the Weather Service offices if committed and that the mission-critical work would continue despite future budget cuts.
+He was confirmed on October 7, 2025.

 Personal life

-Jacobs lives in Durham, North Carolina with his wife and two children.
+Jacobs lives in Durham, North Carolina, with his wife and two children.
 Jacobs is an avid surfer in the Outer Banks region.